Tech-at-DU/React-Redux-Tetris-Tutorial/P20-Game-Over-and-Restart/readme.md

 Use the `useSelector` hook in `/src/components/Controls.js`:

-Import useSelector and then get the isRunning and gameOver values from state.
+Import useSelector and then get the isRunning and gameOver values from the state.

 **Challenge**

-Get the `gameOver` property from state.
+Get the `gameOver` property from the state.

 -
 -